The Accuracy Of Current ADHD Statistics

 However, the condition's symptoms may be distressing, confusing, or complex for those living in a society that may not be equipped to handle varying needs and experiences.

-While ADHD is not life-threatening, children who can't concentrate might not retain information at school and struggle to pass tests, learn new concepts, or focus on materials.
+While it is not life-threatening, ADHD affects can be impactful.
+Children who can't concentrate might not retain information at school and struggle to pass tests, learn new concepts, or focus on materials.
 Adults might have a difficult time holding down jobs or focusing on work.
 They may have issues with their self-esteem or experience co-occurring conditions like substance use disorder or anxiety.

 Although these symptoms can be distressing, ADHD is treatable in many cases, and assistive technology could benefit those who hope to adapt their environment to fit their needs.
 Additionally, accommodations are often available at work and in educational settings within the US and some other countries.